Italy

 The Stelvio Pass Road

-Crowned the most beautiful road in the world by the likes of Top Gear, the Stelvio Pass route or SS38 is a challenging drive punctuated by twists and turns, climbing up 9,045ft to reach the pass and then dropping all the way down again.
-From south to north, it connects Bormio in the province of Sondrio to Prato allo Stelvio in South Tyrol and is the second highest road in Europe after the Iseran Pass.
-The 16-mile northern section of the SS38 is the most impressive and dizzying with 48 hairpins bends.
+Last up on our list of the best road trips in Italy is one for the thrill seekers.
+Once crowned the ‘greatest driving road in the world’ by Top Gear, the Stelvio Pass, or SS38, is the second-highest road in Europe.
+Punctuated by twists and turns, the road climbs up 9,045ft to the pass before dropping down again; from south to north, it connects Bormio in Sondrio province to Prato allo Stelvio in South Tyrol.
+The 16-mile northern section of the SS38 is the most dizzying and dramatic, with a whopping 48 hairpin bends to navigate (gulp).
 Watch out for two-wheeled vehicles: the Stelvio Pass is a top destination for bikers and cyclists.
-It's also important to remember that, due to the altitude, the pass is only open from June to September.
+It's also important to remember that, due to the altitude, the pass is only open from June to September, so plan your road trip accordingly.